realtimeradio/caltech-lwa/docs/source/control.rst

       - Description

     * - id
-      - integer
+      - string
-      - A unique integer associated with this
+      - A unique string associated with this
         command, used to identify the command's
         response